Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_3.md

 ## Profiling Using PL Profile Monitors

-In this section, you will walk through the process of insering PL profile monitors to identify specific PL kernels that causes the potential drop in performance.
+This section explains the process of insering PL profile monitors to identify specific PL kernels that causes the potential drop in performance.

 This is a three step process: